 Recent work: #SilentSaturday / #SilentSunday

 Christina has been working with The Hippodrome Silent Film Festival since September 2019 in order to promote the tenth edition of the Festival in Bo'ness.

-In light of the cancellation of this year's Festival due to COVID-19, and with a desire to maintain the online dialogue around silent film, and nurture HippFest's place within that, Christina launched the #SilentSaturday and #SilentSunday campaign to keep audiences engaged with early film history.
-This uses interactive content to engage Twitter and Instagram audiences, providing a fun and informative resource for the silent cinema community in the absence of the Festival and cinema itself.
+In light of the cancellation of this year's Festival due to COVID-19, and with a desire to maintain the online dialogue around silent film and nurture HippFest's place within that, Christina launched this campaign to keep audiences online engaged and entertained.
+This used interactive content on Twitter and Instagram to provide a fun and informative resource for the silent cinema community in the absence of the Festival itself.

 'Work hard and make things happen.'